platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 To ensure your renewals succeed, keep your branch names under 20 characters.

-### DNS Challenge
+### Ownership verification

-To provide a valid SSL-certificate,
-Let's Encrypt checks that the requester is entitled to receive the requested SSL certificate.
+To provide a valid TLS-certificate, the certificate issuer checks that the requester is entitled to receive the requested certificate.
-This check is known as the [_Challenge_ step](https://letsencrypt.org/docs/challenge-types/).
+This check is known as the _Challenge_ step.

 The certificate request is generated based on your [routes definition](../define-routes/_index.md).
 If you want your site to be available with `example.com` and its `www.example.com` subdomain, make sure both are defined in your routes.

+To pass this verification, there are requirements you need to meet.

 {{< codetabs >}}